These Two Young Entrepreneurs Share Their Experience Of The Dragons’ Den And Winning Investment For Their Business

 “I caught the baking bug while baking with my children for fun, and I saw a gap in the market for baking craft kits for kids.
 I quit my day job of 10 years and launched BKD in Summer 2014 from my kitchen in Shoreditch, East London.

 In the beginning, I ran children’s baking workshops and quickly started working with brands such as Nintendo, Toca Boca, Universal Studios and Fortnum & Mason, hosting private birthday parties and making bespoke biscuits.

 Within a year, I moved BKD out of my home, launched the collection of baking kits and set up a bakery.
 Three months later, BKD was launched.

-Since the launch, the business has won multiple design and parenting awards and 7 Great Taste Awards to date.
+Since the launch, the business has won multiple designs and parenting awards and 7 Great Taste Awards to date.
 I came second in the finals of the Virgin Foodpreneur competition and went on to sign with management company Essential Lifestyle Media at the beginning of 2015.

 A year later, I released my first recipe book ‘BAKED’ in July 2016 and decided that Dragons Den was my next big challenge.

-I had to pull a business plan together and go through a process called due diligence, which basically meant I needed to evidence every fact and figure I would provide to the BBC about my business.
+I had to pull a business plan together and go through a process called due diligence, which basically meant I needed to evidence every fact and figured I would provide to the BBC about my business.

 I then wrote my 3-minute pitch and planned how I wanted to display all my products to the Dragons.

 Thereafter, it was practice, practice, practice.
 I have a shocking memory, so remembering all the figures and pitch word-for-word was the hardest.
 My husband spent a lot of nights listening to me running through it all.